-The American Osteopathic Board of Anesthesiologists (AOBA) currently provides diplomates, in the primary field of anesthesiology, Certificates of Added Qualifications (CAQ) in the subspecialties of Pain Management and Critical Care Medicine.
-To be eligible to receive a CAQ in either Pain Management or Critical Care Medicine from the AOA through the AOBA, the physician must meet the following minimum requirements:
+The American Osteopathic Board of Anesthesiologists (AOBA) currently provides diplomates, in the primary field of anesthesiology, Certificates in the subspecialties of Pain Management, Critical Care Medicine, and Pediatric Anesthesiology.
+To be eligible to receive a subspecialty certificate in either Pain Management, Critical Care Medicine, and Pediatric Anesthesiology from the AOA through the AOBA, the physician must meet the following minimum requirements:

-After 2001, all CAQs are timed-dated, with a ten (10) year duration from the date of the initial certification date, as determined by the American Osteopathic Association.
-Maintenance of all CAQs will be through the OCC process described elsewhere.
+After 2001, all subspecialty certificates are timed-dated, with a ten (10) year duration from the date of the initial certification date, as determined by the American Osteopathic Association.
+Maintenance of all subspecialty certificates will be through the OCC process described elsewhere.